carv-protocol/verifier/README.md

 ### Run via binary program

-After executing `make all`, the verifier executable file will be compiled into the `./bin` directory.
+After executing `make build` or `make all`, the verifier executable file will be compiled into the `./bin` directory.
 You need to switch to the `./bin` directory before executing verifier. run
 ```shell
 cd bin
 ```